globz/kitchen-cli/README.md

 > :bulb: kitchen-cli `build freezer` - lets you set the path to your freezer, this is where you store all of your pastries.

-> :bulb: kitchen-cli `build table`   - lets you set the path to your table, this is where you drop all of your ingredients.
+> :bulb: kitchen-cli `build table`   - lets you set the path to your table, this is where you add all of your ingredients.

 your kitchen is now ready to operate :fork_and_knife: